BWDaniels97/QA-SFIA-1/README.md

 ## Whats Wrong

-Some problems that are present in the app are that when you update a gig, brakets and commas appear arount the city and venue and if you dont delete them and click update, they then become apart of the updated gig details.
+Some problems that are present in the app are that when you update a gig, brackets and commas appear around the city and venue and if you don't delete them and click update, they then become apart of the updated gig details.

 ## Future Improvements

- - One main improvment I would like to make is improving the front end design.
+ - One main improvement I would like to make is improving the front end design.
 This will be done by using css to style the web page.

- - Another improvment I would like to make is implementing a log in system so that multiple users can have their own personlised gigs and artists.
+ - Another improvement I would like to make is implementing a log in system so that multiple users can have their own personalised gigs and artists.

  ## Author